Record onslaught: Dodgers score 11 in 1st to rout Cards 14-3 - WHIZ News

+The victory enabled the Dodgers to take two of three from the Cardinals after dropping three of four to the rival Giants.
+The defending World Series champions are 33-23 and 1 1/2 games behind NL West-leading San Francisco as they embark on a six-game road trip.

+“I felt we were in position 10 days ago to hit a good run.
+We hit a lull this past series, but guys are coming back,” manager Dave Roberts said.
+“It doesn’t matter who we are playing.
+If we are lined up and playing good baseball we can go on a run.”

-Bellinger, who missed most of the first two months of the season due to a hairline fracture in his right leg, led the onslaught with a franchise-record six RBIs in the inning.
+Bellinger, who missed most of the first two months due to a hairline fracture in his right leg, led the onslaught with a franchise-record six RBIs in the inning.
 After Paul Goldschmidt homered to put St. Louis ahead 1-0, Bellinger’s two-run single gave Los Angeles a 3-1 lead.
-Later in the inning, he hit his sixth career slam, as his drive off Jake Woodford’s fastball just cleared the wall and Justin Williams’ glove in right field.
+Later in the first, he hit his sixth career slam, as his drive off Jake Woodford’s fastball just cleared the wall and Justin Williams’ glove in right field.

+It was the first home run of the season for Bellinger, who came into the game 1 for 12 with eight strikeouts since he came off the injured list last Saturday.

+“I hit it well and high.
+I was hoping I got enough, but I thought he was going to rob it to be honest,” said Bellinger, who has had two of his three career six-RBI games against the Cardinals.

-Mookie Betts also had two hits, including a bloop double leading off the inning, as the Dodgers sent 14 batters to the plate in the first.
+Mookie Betts had a season-high three hits, including two in the first.
+His bloop double led off the inning, and the Dodgers sent 14 batters to the plate.
 They didn’t make an out until pitcher Walker Buehler struck out on a foul bunt.
 By that point, Los Angeles was up 6-1 and had benefited from a pair of St. Louis errors.

 St. Louis starter Carlos Martínez (3-5) went two-thirds of an inning.
 He faced 12 batters and was lifted when a walk to Turner loaded the bases.
 The right-hander allowed 10 runs on six hits with four walks and a strikeout in the second-shortest start of his career.